Last week I went hiking. Nothing crazy, just a short little hike to the top of a local mountain.

 Being a personal finance blogger, I'm forced to draw correlations between everything I do in real life, and how it applies to investing.
 The crazy thing is, the more I thought about it, the more I realized that holy cow, hiking is a lot like investing!

 The same is true with investing.
-Saying, hey – I can invest!
-That's easy.
-But actually figuring out to invest is hard.
-That's why we've made courses and coaching available through out Investing 101 Class.
-Not to sugarcoat anything, but investing AND hiking are both hard work and take serious effort.
+It's easy to say, “Hey, I can invest!”
+But actually figuring out how to invest is hard.
+That's why we've made courses and coaching available through our Investing 101 class.
+Not to sugarcoat anything, but investing and hiking are both hard work and take serious effort.

 Once you get to the base of the mountain, you have to get started.
 When hiking, I've always felt like that first mile was the hardest.
 Once you get going, it eases up (mostly because you get used to it).

-Once You Get Into A Groove, It Goes Quick
+Once You Get into a Groove, It Goes Quickly

 The Peak is Retirement

 Finally, you reach the peak.
-When you hike, this is the goal – to make it to the top.
-You can take a break, eat a snack and drink some water, and enjoy the view.
+When you hike, this is the goal: to make it to the top.
+You can take a break, eat a snack, drink some water, and enjoy the view.
 I know when I get to the top, I savor it.
 Heck, I see people taking pictures and really just enjoying it.